Three Tactics For Optimizing Your Campaigns To Produce More Demand

 2. Use content consumption data to optimize your ad spend, so you’re only spending money on quality clicks

-Many marketers are currently reallocating budget from live events to ad spend.
-While this is an effective way to fill your funnel in the short term, it’s not sustainable cost-wise to keep funneling budget into ads—especially if your company is concerned about cash burn through the rest of 2020.
+While prioritizing ad spend is an effective way to fill your funnel in the short term, it’s not a sustainable way to generate high-quality MQLs.
 One way to extract the most value from these campaigns is to measure not just clicks, landing page visits, and form fills, but also content engagement data that will tell you where to spend more money and where to spend less.

 You can use these campaigns as an opportunity to answer questions like: